rezervemoney/gitbooks/how-to-capture-1-million-eth/risks.md

 ## Conclusion

 Adopting a MicroStrategy-style ETH accumulation strategy can amplify RZR’s exposure to ETH price performance and market sentiment.
-While such a strategy could deliver significant upside in bull markets, it inherently increases treasury volatility, redemption risk, and funding fragility.&#x20;
+While such a strategy could deliver significant upside in bull markets, it inherently increases treasury volatility, redemption risk, and funding fragility.

 Implementing strict allocation limits, diversified reserves, and robust governance over financing decisions is essential for long-term sustainability.